4 Mins Read

 Deliciously dairy-, gluten-, and soy-free, Canadian-based Daiya Foods makes one of the best lactose-free milk products we’ve had the pleasure of tasting (so good in the Beyond Burger from Green Common and Butcher’s Club Burger).
 Made with coconut oil, potato and tapioca starch, it smells like the real thing and when melted, has the appropriate creaminess and ooey-gooey texture we all know and love about cheese.
 Available in American, cheddar slices and shredded at your favorite green grocery stores across the city, we’ve got six words for you: Daiya grilled cheese and tomato soup – swoon!

-Find Daiya Cream Cheese at Just Green.
+Find Daiya at Green Common.

 An artisanal vegan cheese brand based in California, we are crazy about Miyoko’s Kitchen!
 Handcrafted and aged like traditional cheesemaking techniques, their dairy-free cheese line uses organic cultured nut products (cashews, to be exact), organic rice miso and organic coconut oil as their foundation.
 Their Classic Double Cream Chive had us totally fooled the first time we tried it- creamy, smooth, tangy and easily spreadable- perhaps better than the real thing!
 Be sure to also check out their Double Cream Sundried Tomato Garlic and the decadent French Style Winter Truffle as well.